utopia-foss/utopia/doc/about/features.rst

 Simulation Control & Configuration
 ----------------------------------
 To generate simulation data from a model, a model needs to be executed.
-This is controlled via the command line interface integrated into the Python frontend of Utopia, the :doc:`utopya package </api_utopya/utopya>`.
+This is controlled via the command line interface integrated into the Python frontend of Utopia, the :py:mod:`utopya` package.